robgraessle/VMC_Help/AIE/DDS_LUT/README.md

 #### SFDR
 Specifies the Spurious Free Dynamic Range (in dB) of the output signal.
 The maximum theoretical SFDR is 96 dB for `cint16`, 180 dB for `cint32`, and 138 dB for `cfloat`.

+#### SSR
+This parameter specifies the number of output ports.
+The number of AI Engine kernels used is equal to the value of SSR parameter.

 #### Samples per frame
 Specifies the number of samples in the output frame.
 This must be a multiple of 'N' in each data loop.
 The value of 'N' varies based on the AIE architecture and data type is given in the below table: